How to Choose the Best Payroll Service Provider for Your Staffing Firm

 How to Choose the Best Payroll Service For a Staffing Agency

-You will have a lot of options to consider before choosing a payroll service for your staffing agency.
+You will have many options to consider before choosing a payroll service for your staffing agency.
 Think about how much control you want to maintain over payroll and tax filing.
 How should W-2s be processed?
 Is the PSP going to function like a co-employee?
-Or will you continue to control the bulk of your operations?
+Alternatively, will you continue to control the bulk of your operations?
 For some staffing agencies, the solution might even be as simple as an upgrade in accounting software to include payroll functions.

 Start by creating a list of needs for your staffing agency by asking yourself these questions: